-The smoking change has been a result of an intensive public awareness campaign, coupled with limitations on locations where smoking is allowed, and increasingly heavy taxes on retail sales.
+The smoking change has been a result of an intensive public awareness campaign, coupled with limitations on locations where smoking is allowed, and increasingly heavy taxes on retail sales which makes many to shift and vape oil from local vape juice cheap sellers.
 And, in more authoritarian regimes it has been made mandatory national policy, the violation of which can bring draconian punishment.

 Perhaps the most interesting (and difficult) behavioral change came as a result of the HIV/AIDS infectious disease pandemic.
 First, it took time for the public to realize the gravity of the threat, and it was finally recognized well after it had begun.
 Second, it required a new prophylactic behavior in an area of extreme cultural sensitivity, including reproductive preventive measures, avoidance of shared needles, and the regular taking of viral suppressants, where available.